bernardleanse/CV/README.md

 ## Bernard Leanse

 Always been drawn to engineering and problem solving!
 Been into tech and computers since a teenager.
-Having started a degree in chemical engineering following top A level grades, studies were suspended following mental health difficulties.
-Decided I don't want to be stuck in a factory office in grangemouth.
+Having started a degree in chemical engineering following top A level grades, studies were suspended following some challenges in my personal life.

 Became hooked on speciality coffee work and managed a top coffee place for a while.
 My personality is very all or nothing, when I decide i'm doing something, I become obsessively meticulous with my approach unitl the job is done!

-Very keen on cycling and would love to work for a company such as komoot or Strava.
+I graduated from makers academy in December 2021, having learned so much!
+I think the most important skills taken away are teamworking, learning to embrace and accept frustration as part of the process, applying knowledge of concepts to new language/technology and learning while working on brand new projects.